Millefeuille42/TracimDaemonSDK/readme.md

 client.HandleCloseOnSig(os.Kill)
 ```

-Create and listen to the plugin socket
+Create and listen to the client socket

 ```go
 err := client.CreateClientSocket()